Skip to content Skip to navigation

 New Place is the house where Shakespeare lived until his death in 1616.
 Although the house no longer exists, the foundations and grounds may be visited accompanied by period furnishings and an exhibition in Nash’s House.

-Anne Hathaway’s cottage is another popular attraction, containing some of the furniture that belonged to the Hathaway family.
+Anne Hathaway’s Cottage is another popular attraction, containing some of the furniture that belonged to the Hathaway family.

 Finally, the Holy Trinity Church may also be visited today, containing a monument to William Shakespeare.